owen-totem-space/aqueduct-child-theme/README.md

     These __significantly__ impact page load speed

 * Deactivate/Remove BSP plugin for better performance.
 Anything it does can be coded in very easily and more efficiently.

+* Ask people to stop uploading large images. (there is a recent 20MB image in a blog post.
+100kB to 200kB is the recommended absolute max.)

+* Plugins: The Events calendar is the biggest resource hog on the site at the moment.
+Consider if its possible to use something a little more lightweight.
+There are a couple of decent calendar plugins.

 <br>
 <br>